Oven-Baked Whole-Grain Pilaf

 Adapting Restaurant Recipes for Home Cooks

-Have I mentioned that I write a weekly column for the St. Louis Post-Dispatch?
-Of course I have!
-Growing up in a five-generation newspaper family, I do so love seeing my name in print!
+Have I mentioned that for some years I wrote a weekly column for the St. Louis Post-Dispatch?
+Growing up in a five-generation newspaper family, it was so cool seeing my name in real ink, real print again!

-I’ve got almost two years under my belt now and can tell that when readers see healthy recipes, they ask for more.
-Last fall, Schlafly Bottleworks shared its recipe for what it calls Three-Grain Blend.
+There I learned that when readers see healthy recipes, they ask for more.
+Last fall, a local microbrewery called Schlafly Bottleworks shared its recipe for what it calls Three-Grain Blend.

 What a great-tasting grain salad!